Mustapha Tabet

-Mohamed Mustapha Tabet (محمد مصطفى ثابت, 1939 – September 5, 1993), known by his nickname Hajj Hamid (حاج حميد) or Hajj Tabet (الحاج ثابت), was a Moroccan serial rapist and former police commissioner who was involved in the kidnapping, rapes and assaults of more than 518 girls and women in his Casablanca apartment from 1986 to 1993.
+Mohamed Mustapha Tabet (محمد مصطفى ثابت, 1939 – September 5, 1993), known by his nickname Hajj Policier (حاج سليمان) or Hajj Tabet (الحاج ثابت), was a Moroccan serial rapist and former police commissioner who was involved in the kidnapping, rapes and assaults of more than 518 girls and women in his Casablanca apartment from 1986 to 1993.

 The case became one of the most egregious examples of police corruption and sexual abuse in the country, as Tabet used his status to dismiss and cover-up evidence of his crimes.
 He was eventually convicted and sentenced to death in March 1993, and was subsequently executed by firing squad in September.
-As of 2025, Tabet remains the last person to be executed in Morocco.
+As of 2026, Tabet remains the last person to be executed in Morocco.

 Early life and career

 Mohamed Mustapha Tabet was born the son of a Quranic teacher in 1939 in Casablanca, Morocco.
 After graduating high school in 1960, he worked as an Arabic teacher in a small school in Beni Mellal where he rapidly got promoted to headmaster before resigning.
-He returned to Casablanca and enrolled in the Royal Police Academy in Khenifra in 1974.
+He returned to Casablanca and enrolled in the Royal Police Academy in Kenitra in 1974.

 Tabet entered the Renseignements Généraux (RG), Morocco's police intelligence agency, in 1975.
 In 1976, he was promoted to commissioner, during which he assaulted his first known victim.
 The girl had jumped from Tabet's first-floor apartment window before he was able to abuse her.
 In 1982, he was the head of the RG in Ben M'sick – Sidi Othmane before being relocated to Aïn Sebaâ – Hay Mohammadi.
 By 1989, he had become the head of the Casablanca bureau of the RG.

 He gained the reputation of a highly-religious man, and gained the nickname of Hajj Tabet following his pilgrimage to Mecca.
 According to a victim, he reportedly interrupted his rapes after hearing the call to prayer, and continued raping the woman after praying.
 Tabet had also gained infamy amongst locals due to the numerous complaints lodged against him, predominantly by young women and girls, that he had approached them in his car, kidnapped and raped them at his apartment.

 Tabet had two wives and had five children.
 It was reported by TelQuel that Tabet often had depressive episodes, and an inferiority complex.
 Tabet allegedly felt a need to prove his masculinity.